zhengkai-cloudian/hap-operator/README.md

 [root]# systemctl disable firewalld
 ```

-RHEL/Centos7 uses firewalld by default rather than the iptables service (firewall uses iptables commands but the iptables service itself is not instlaled on RHEL/CentOS by default).
+CentOS 7 uses firewalld by default rather than the iptables service (firewall uses iptables commands but the iptables service itself is not instlaled on RHEL/CentOS by default).
 So you do not need to take actions in regard to iptables unless you installed and enabled the iptables service on your hotss.
 If that's the case, then disable the iptables service.

 To disable SELinux, edit the configuration file /etc/selinux/config so that SELINUX=disabled.
 Save your change and then restart the host.